faustlarsen/resume/README.md

  - _Written in VS Code_
 ### License

-This software is licensed under the MIT license.
+This software is licensed under the MIT license

 Copyright (c) 2020 **_Constantine Yakubovski_**